 - What do you think it says?

-Morse code was invented in the early 1800s; by 1906, it was nothing new.
+Morse code was invented in the early 1800s.
+By 1906, it was nothing new.

 When sailors heard the code for "CQ CQ CQ" at 9 pm on 24 December 1906, they knew that they should pay attention to an important message from the radio.

 This by itself was not surprising.
 Sailors often used radios to share information about weather conditions, routes, and enemy territory.
-However, what followed on the call this night was not a Morse code message.
+However, what followed on the call that night was not a Morse code message.
 It was a voice!

-However, in 1906, this was most definitely not the case.
+However, in 1906, this was not the case.
 Although phone calls had been around for about 30 years at this point, telephones were relatively rare and could only be used to communicate from one point to another via wires, not to broadcast to many people wirelessly.

 So when the sailors and other listeners heard a human voice — that of a human who was not in the same room with them — it must have been pretty freaky!